jsummers/deark/readme.txt

      Don't extract, but list the files that would be extracted.
   -a
      Also extract data that's usually useless.
-     Note that, as a rule, deark doesn't extract the same data twice.
-This option can cause it to extract a large chunk of data, instead of drilling down into it and extracting smaller chunks of data.
+     Note that, as a general rule, deark doesn't extract the same data twice.
+     The -a option can *prevent* it from extracting certain data, because it may now, for example, extract a block of Exif data, instead of drilling down and extracting the thumbnail image within it.
   -o <name>
      Output filenames begin with this string.
 This can include a directory path.
 Default="output".